wotakumoe/wotaku/mangag.md

 ![Kimi no Kaketeru Tokomo Suki](/static/glossary/manga/oneshot.png)

 #### Tankoubon

-Tankoubon in general is the voulum release of a manga series.
-Many manga are published in magazines like [Weekly Shonen Jump](http://www.shonenjump.com/j/index.html).
-If the manga becomes really popular, then the manga can recieve a vloume a.k.a.
-Tankoubon release.
-Often these gets redraw, extra chapters & mangaka notes.
-Sometimes, a Tankoubon can contain various works of the mangaka like an anthology.
+Tankoubon, in general, is the volume collection of a manga series.
+Many mangas are initially published in magazines such as [Weekly Shonen Jump](http://www.shonenjump.com/j/index.html).
+If a manga becomes very popular, it can receive a volume release.
+These volumes often include redrawn content, extra chapters, and notes from the mangaka.
+Sometimes, Tankoubon collections can feature various works by the mangaka, similar to an anthology.

 ![One Piece](/static/glossary/manga/Tankoubon.webp)